-- Provide guidance and effective support to the ECT (with the Appropriate Body where necessary); - Carry out regular progress reviews throughout the induction period; - Undertake two formal assessment meetings during the induction period, coordinating input from other colleagues as appropriate; - Carry out progress reviews in terms where a formal assessment doesn't occur; - Inform the ECT following progress reviews against the relevant standards, and share records with the ECT, School Leader (if different) and Appropriate Body. - Inform the ECT during the formal assessment meeting of the judgements to be recorded on their formal assessment record and invite the ECT to add their own comments;
+- Provide guidance and effective support to the ECT (with the Appropriate Body where necessary); - Carry out regular progress reviews throughout the induction period; - Undertake two formal assessment meetings during the induction period, coordinating input from other colleagues as appropriate; - Carry out progress reviews in terms where a formal assessment doesn't occur (and submit to the Appropriate Body where required); - Inform the ECT following progress reviews against the relevant standards, and share records with the ECT, School Leader (if different) and Appropriate Body. - Inform the ECT during the formal assessment meeting of the judgements to be recorded on their formal assessment record and invite the ECT to add their own comments;

-- Ensure that the ECT's teaching is observed and feedback is provided; - Ensure the ECT is aware of how they can raise concerns about their induction programme or their personal progress, both within and outside of the school; - Take prompt, appropriate action if the ECT appears to be having difficulties; - Ensure that all monitoring and record keeping is done in the least burdensome way.
+- Ensure that the ECT's teaching is observed and feedback is provided (this can be any qualified teacher) and recorded; - Ensure the ECT is aware of how they can raise concerns about their induction programme or their personal progress, both within and outside of the school; - Take prompt, appropriate action if the ECT appears to be having difficulties; - Offer support of the ECT's wellbeing; - Ensure that all monitoring and record keeping is done in the least burdensome way.

-The induction Mentor will:
+The Induction Mentor will:

-- Regularly meet (weekly in Year 1 and fortnightly in Year 2) with the ECT for structured mentor sessions to offer support and provide targeted feedback; - Work with the ECT, and colleagues within the school who are involved in the ECT's induction, to help make sure the ECT receives a high-quality full ECF-based programme; - Provide, or arrange, effective support including subject-specific, phase-specific, coaching and/or mentoring; - Complete/ attend their ongoing Mentor training from the Appropriate Body and the Best Practice Network.
+- Regularly meet (weekly in year 1 and fortnightly in year 2) with the ECT for structured mentor sessions to offer support and provide targeted feedback; - Work with the ECT, and colleagues within the school who are involved in the ECT's induction, to help make sure the ECT receives a high-quality full ECF-based programme; - Provide, or arrange, effective support (including subject-specific) phasespecific, coaching and/or mentoring; - Complete/ attend their ongoing Mentor training from the Appropriate Body and the Best Practice Network.